adelinapereteatcu/planable_homework/README.md

 db.[your-collection-name].find()
 ```

-The app can be visualised on http://localhost:3000/
+The app can be seen on http://localhost:3000/ in the browser.